 Ragdoll Cat Personality – What Traits & Temperament Describe Your Cat?

-Ragdolls are some of the most beloved cat breeds in the entire world due to their fascinating looks, but most importantly, due to their amazing personality.
+Ragdolls are some of the most beloved cat breeds in the entire world due to their fascinating looks, but most importantly, due to their unique personality.
 They are considered to be the most docile cat breed out there.
-In fact, this has been taken to the level of stereotype and more and more people buy Ragdoll cats convinced that what they will get is exactly what The International Cat Association describes this breed to be.
+In fact, this has been taken to the level of a stereotype, and more and more people buy Ragdoll cats, convinced that they will get what The International Cat Association describes this breed to be.

 Fiyero, blue point mitted with a blaze, loved by Cynthia